prprprus/PyMySQLPool/README.md

 # Contributing

-Thank you for you interest in contribution of PyMySQLPool, your help and contribution is very valuable.
+Thank you for your interest in contribution of PyMySQLPool, your help and contribution is very valuable.

-Welcome to submit issue and pull requests.
+You can submit issue and pull requests.
 Please submit an issue before submitting pull requests.